What is DataStage? Datastage is an ETL tool which extracts data, transform and load data from...

 This is categorized into five different groups like 1.
 Data Reporting 2.
 Query Tools 3.
 Application development tools 4.
 EIS tools, 5.
 OLAP tools and data mining tools.

-Data warehouse is needed for all types of users like:
+DWH (Data warehouse) is needed for all types of users like:

 Here, are most common sectors where Data warehouse is used: